 Mental health and mental illness can be sensitive, intimidating topics for employees.
 When employers prioritize mental health as part of the company culture, it helps remove stigma, build trust and create opportunities for meaningful engagement.
 There are lots of ways—big and small—to incorporate mental health into company culture, including:6

 2. Communicate (and then communicate a lot more).

-Nearly half of all employees say their company has not proactively shared what mental resources are available.10 Communicating regularly and in a variety of ways is a must for getting employees’ attention.
+Communicating regularly and in a variety of ways is a must for getting employees’ attention around mental health and available support.
 Examples include:

 Participation leads to better outcomes—which is better for, well, everyone

 When employees take advantage of mental health support, the impacts are far-reaching: